-It hasn’t quite hit Matt and Lauri Spitz of East End’s newest craft brewery, Moustache Brewing Co., that their dreams have finally come true.
+It hasn’t quite hit Matt and Lauri Spitz of the East End’s newest craft brewery, Moustache Brewing Co., that their dreams have finally come true.
 The couple, who recently moved to Riverhead from East Islip, have been sapped of energy through a grueling year-long process to get their Polish Town brewery and tasting room up and running.

 “I’m exhausted,” Matt says while surrounded by their family, friends and other Moustache supporters at the brewery’s soft opening on Sunday.
 “I’m still running on adrenaline.”